HSE banner

 Conveyors

-Analysis has shown that 90% of conveyor injuries occur on belt conveyors; and 90% of the injuries involve well known hazards such as in-running nips, transmission parts and trapping points between moving and fixed parts.
+- 90% of the injuries involve well known hazards such as in-running transmission parts and trapping points between moving and fixed parts

-Also 90% of accidents occur during normal forseeable operations - production activities, clearing blockages etc.
+- 90% of accidents occur during normal foreseeable operations - production activities, clearing blockages etc

 Purchasing new machinery